mjreno/modflow6-nc-demo/README.md

 The intent of iper variable is to reduce the amount of data written to the NetCDF file.
 IPER arrays provide a list of integers that are analogous to ASCII input period block variables.
-The indexes of IPER arrays are used to read and load variable period data at the right time.
+The indexes of IPER arrays are used to access relevant read and load variable period data at the right time.

 There are 2 types of IPER data.
 Package IPER variables apply to List based and Array based input.
 These variables are 1d integer arrays and are identified